Engineering Work Experience

-All our Engineering and Forestry Science students gain experience in the professional world through practical work placements as part of their degree.
-Students learn how to apply the technical skills they have studied in class to practical, real-world situations over 90–100 days of work in various organisations.
+All our Engineering students gain experience in the professional world through work experience placements which are a degree requirement.
+Students learn how to apply the technical skills they have studied in class to practical, real-world situations over 800 hours of work in various organisations.
 Their time in the field helps them to develop skills such as communication, teamwork and leadership.

-- To help you understand the engineering terms and concepts introduced during the degree course.
+- To help students understand the engineering terms and concepts introduced during the Degree course.

-- To provide you with actual experience of different work roles that you are likely to encounter once you are a professional engineer in work.
+- To provide students with experience of different work roles that they are likely to encounter once they become professional engineers.

 Work experience is completed after the First Professional Year of study.
 In exceptional situations, once a student has enrolled in the First Professional Year, they may apply to be exempt from the work requirements based on previous experience.